xcp-ng/randstream/README.md

-# randstream: Reproducible Stream Generator and Validator
+# randstream: Reproducible Random Stream Generator and Validator

 **`randstream`** is a high-performance command-line utility for creating and validating reproducible, pseudo-random data streams.
 It is designed for use